Introduction

 Intrahepatic Cholestasis

-• Medication (contraceptive pills, antibiotics, antithyroid drugs, sulphonamides)
+- Medication (eg, contraceptive pills, antibiotics, antithyroid drugs, sulfonamides) [7]

-• Familial, drug-induced, chronic allograft rejection, Hodgkin disease, sarcoidosis, primary sclerosing cholangitis, primary biliary cholangitis
+- Familial, drug-induced, chronic allograft rejection, Hodgkin disease, sarcoidosis, primary sclerosing cholangitis (PSC), primary biliary cholangitis (PBC) [6]

 Epidemiology

-Cholestasis is observed across all age groups.
-However, in the pediatric and adolescent age group is more susceptible to cholestasis owing to the immaturity of the liver.
-Also, there is no apparent difference in the prevalence of cholestatic jaundice between male and female [4].
-Females are at slightly higher risk of biliary atresia, drug-induced cholestasis, and intrahepatic cholestasis of pregnancy.
+Cholestasis can be observed in all age groups.
+However, due to the immaturity of the liver, the pediatric and adolescent age groups are more susceptible to cholestasis.
+No significant difference in the prevalence of cholestatic jaundice between males and females has been reported.[4]
+However, females are at a slightly higher risk of biliary atresia, drug-induced cholestasis, and intrahepatic cholestasis during pregnancy.

 Pathophysiology